Rinbo/club-connect/README.md

         - So you do this on team home page?
 Is that intuitive?
         - I don't like it.
 Or maybe put it there at first and see if it fits better somewhere else later?
     - Will training time have any relation to activity?
 (I would say no)

+- Add two sections to schedule tab.
+One for adding training times.
+And one for adding activities.
+  - In the schedule it would be nice if a training event could be synced with an activity.